Anthhon/rscalendar/README.md

 - Display a specific calendar for a given month and year

 ## Usage
-To compile the program and install it in you computer, run the following command into the build folder:
+To compile the program, run the following command into the build folder:
 > cargo build

 Print out the current month calendar:
-> rscal
+> cargo run

 To specify a year/month:
-> rscal -y [YEAR] -m [MONTH]
+> cargo run -- -y [YEAR] -m [MONTH]

 ## Requirements
 - Rust programming language (stable)